andreaskou/PHPBB_IUM/README.md

 The extension is in a very early stage but I will try to update as often as I can.
 Please let me know your ideas and thoughts.

-WARNING: Do NOT install this on a production enviroment.

 ## Features:

 EXT sends e-mail reminders to users that are inactive for a certain amount of time.
 If user will not wake up after the 3d reminder user will be enabled for (auto) purging.
 After 3 reminders the ext stops sending reminders to user and admin will be able to delete that user.